-- Q. Are computers used only in schools and at homes? - Q. Name two places other than home and school where computers are used. - Q. Why do we use computers at home / in schools / at railway stations / in offices / in hospitals?
+Q. Are computers used only in schools and at homes?

+- Q. Name two places other than home and school where computers are used. - Q. Why do we use computers at home / in schools / at railway stations / in offices / in hospitals?

-After explaining the chapter, let the students do the course book exercises given on Pages 14 and 15 of the main course book as Exercise.
+After explaining the chapter, let the students do the course book exercises given on Pages 14 to 16 of the main course book as Exercise.

-In Creative Assignment, activities like Hands-On and In The Lab given on Page 15 of the main course book will enhance the ability of the students and serve as a Creativity, Information Literacy activity..
+In Creative Assignment, activities like HANDS ON and In the Lab given on Pages 16 and 17 of the main course book will enhance the ability of the students and serve as a Creativity and Information Literacy activity.